Theoretical analysis on the possibility of superconductivity in a trilayer Ruddlesden-Popper nickelate La$_4$Ni$_3$O$_{10}$ under pressure and its experimental examination: comparison with La$_3$Ni$_2$O$_7$: Theoretical Method

-The obtained Green's function and the pairing interaction, mediated mainly by spin fluctuations, are plugged into the linearized Eliashberg equation.
+We use the linearized Eliashberg equation to study the possibility of superconductivity, also as in Ref.~\cite{sakakibarala327} for La$_3$Ni$_2$O$_7$.
+The renormalized Green's functions obtained by FLEX are plugged into this equation.
+Also, the pairing interaction kernel in this equation is obtained from the FLEX Green's function as a purely electronic one (i.e. phonon-mediated pairing interaction is not considered), which is mainly dominated by spin fluctuations in the present case.
 Since the the eigenvalue $\lambda$ of the Eliashberg equation monotonically increases upon lowering the temperature, and reaches unity at $T=T_c$, we adopt $\lambda$ calculated at a fixed temperature, $T=0.01$ eV as a measure of superconductivity.
 For convenience, we will call the eigenfunction (with the largest eigenvalue) of the linearized Eliashberg equation at the lowest Matsubara frequency $i\omega$(=$i\pi k_{\rm B}T$) the ``superconducting gap function''.
 We take a 16$\times$16$\times$4 $k$-point mesh and 2048 Matsubara frequencies for the FLEX calculation.